-The child's eyes turn sour.
-Why do the eyes of a child turn sour?
-Causes and treatment Why do children turn sour eyes
+The child's eyes become sour.
+Why do my child's eyes turn sour?
+Causes and treatment Why children's eyes turn sour

 The symptom of sour eyes in a child is quite common.
 It can be observed both in newborns and in children of preschool and school age.